alouatiq/simple_shell/README.md

 ./hsh
 ```

-You will see the prompt `#cisfun$ `, where you can start typing commands.
+You will see the prompt `$ `, where you can start typing commands.

 ### Non-Interactive Mode